magaramisha341-glitch/weather-mlops-pipeline/README.md

 ## Monitoring

-All predictions are logged in `logs.log`.
+- All predictions and inputs are logged in logs.log
+- Tracks system activity and model behavior
+- Includes a health check endpoint (/health)